 If you’re on a real computer, ShootersCulator.com has a great MPBR calculator.
 They also have some other fun things, I recommend taking a look!

-Making your own MPBR is simple and easy, but always make sure you confirm your zero at the close end and at the far end if possible.
+Making your own MPBR is simple and easy.
+That said, always make sure to confirm your zero at the close end and at the far end if possible.
 Trust, but verify.

 So which zero is for you?
-Do you have a zero you find effective?
-If so, let us know below.
+Let us know below.
 Want an optic to go with your new zero?
 Take a look at the Best AR-15 Scopes & Optics!